Jerzy Skolimowski: Film as life

 After Barrier he left Poland to make Le Départ in Belgium in French.
-According to him Le Départ was a light film rather than a comedy, "does not have the serious layers that I like in my work."
+According to him Le Départ was a light film rather than a comedy, stating that it "does not have the serious layers that I like in my work."
 Skolimowski returned to Poland to make Ręce do góry (Hands Up!), the third film of the Andrzej trilogy and the fourth of his Polish sextet.
 The anti-Stalinist themes of Hands Up! resulted in that film being banned and him being effectively expelled from then communist Poland.
 He then resettled in London, notably having Jimi Hendrix as a neighbor in the same building.

 Between Hands Up! and his next feature, Arthur Conan Doyle’s The Adventures of Gerard (1970), Skolimowski contributed a story to a Czech-produced portmanteau film, Dialóg 20-40-60 (1968), in which three different directors (with Zbyněk Brynych and Peter Solan) each devised their own story using identical dialogue even though the central characters in each section are separated in age by twenty years.
 Skolimowski's segment, "The Twenty Year Olds", would seem to be an extension of Le Départ with Jean-Pierre Léaud playing opposite Skolimowski's wife Joanna Szczerbic.

 Deep End (1970) was Skolimowski's second non-Polish feature to be based on his own original screenplay.
 The movie with a coming of age storyline bears distinctive thematic similarities to Le Départ.
 His films The Shout (1978) and Moonlighting (1982) became critical successes, with Moonlighting, made in the UK and starring Jeremy Irons, the fifth of his Polish sextet, being critically and commercially his most successful film.